allient/create-fastapi-project/fastapi_create_app/templates/basic/README.md

 ## Why use Create FastAPI App?

-`fastapi-create-app` provides a streamlined way to kickstart your FastAPI projects.
+`new-fastapi-app` provides a streamlined way to kickstart your FastAPI projects.
 Here are some compelling reasons to choose it for your project setup:

 ### Interactive Experience

-Running `pip install fastapi-create-app@latest` (with no arguments) launches an interactive experience that guides you through the process of setting up your project.
+Running `pip install new-fastapi-app@latest` (with no arguments) launches an interactive experience that guides you through the process of setting up your project.
 This interactive approach simplifies the initial configuration and gets you started quickly.

 ### Zero Dependencies

-`fastapi-create-app` has been designed to be lightweight and efficient.
+`new-fastapi-app` has been designed to be lightweight and efficient.
 It requires zero external dependencies, ensuring that your project remains unburdened by unnecessary packages.

 ### Reliability and Maintenance

-`fastapi-create-app` is officially maintained by the [Allient development team](https://www.allient.io/).
+`new-fastapi-app` is officially maintained by the [Allient development team](https://www.allient.io/).
 It is well-tested and aligns with best practices, ensuring that it functions as expected and remains up to date with FastAPI's releases.

-By choosing `fastapi-create-app`, you streamline your initial project setup, leverage reliable patterns, and enjoy the convenience of a tool tailored for FastAPI development.
+By choosing `new-fastapi-app`, you streamline your initial project setup, leverage reliable patterns, and enjoy the convenience of a tool tailored for FastAPI development.

 We love ❤️ [FastAPI](https://fastapi.tiangolo.com/) and its ecosystem.
-You can check out the [fastapi-create-app GitHub repository](https://github.com/allient/fastapi-create-app) - your feedback and contributions are welcome!
+You can check out the [new-fastapi-app GitHub repository](https://github.com/allient/new-fastapi-app) - your feedback and contributions are welcome!